In just 12 months, Monday.com was able to publish 1,000 blog posts and scale to over 1.4M monthly visitors all from SEO.

 There are three main types of SEO that can help you drive more awareness to your website.
 These types are Editorial, Programmatic, & Technical SEO.
 Let's dive a bit deeper into each one.

-This type of SEO involves creating content that is optimized for Google and is valuable to your readers.
+This type involves creating SEO editorial content that is optimized for Google and is valuable to your readers.
 Examples include blog posts, landing pages, FAQs, and other webpages.

 What you're reading now is an example of editorial SEO — creating content with the goal to educate people, while also ranking in Google to drive search traffic to my website.

-Some of the most successful websites leveraging editorial SEO are HubSpot, Zapier, Monday.com, and many more.
+Some of the most successful websites leveraging editorial SEO are HubSpot, Zapier, Monday.com, and ClickUp, many more.

 If you want to learn more about how to approach editorial SEO, I have a few guides on this blog you can check out.
 The first one you should consider reading is how to write SEO blog posts — that article goes over how to do keyword research and how you should think about creating blog content online with the goal of reaching an audience through organic search.